rafalmas/gript/README.md

     gulp --tasks

+<a name="linting"></a>
+## Linting
+To ensure the profound checking of the code quality of your application, Gript will check all your HTML, Sass, TypeScript and JavaScript files.
+The linting process is executed during the build, and is also included in the `watch` task, to re-lint the file on the fly, after you change it.
+The number of configuration files are being used to customize the linting options:

 ## TypeScript compilation
 If you develop your app in the TypeScript, files will be compiled and then injected.
 The example setup uses [DefinitelyTyped](http://definitelytyped.org/) to get the TypeScript types definitions.
 They are being downloaded by [Bower](http://bower.io/).
  We assume that they will be downloaded to `bower_components/DefinitelyTyped` directory, which is excluded from the TypeScript linting.
  The resulting JavaScript files will be placed in the `target/tmp/js` directory.

-<a name="linting"></a>
-## Linting
-To ensure the profound checking of the code quality of your application, Gript will check all your HTML, Sass, TypeScript and JavaScript files.
-The linting process is executed during the build, and is also included in the `watch` task, to re-lint the file on the fly, after you change it.
-The number of configuration files are being used to customize the linting options:
+ You can customize your TypeScript compile options using the `typeScript` section in the `gulpfile.js`.
+ Refer to the [Compiler-Options](https://github.com/Microsoft/TypeScript/wiki/Compiler-Options) section in the TypeScript documentation for available options.

 - `.eslint.yml` contains configuration for the powerful JavaScript linter, the [ESLint](http://eslint.org).
 Refer to the [Options](http://eslint.org/docs/user-guide/configuring) section for avaialable options.
 - `.scss-lint.yml` contains configuration for Sass linter, the [scss-lint](https://github.com/brigade/scss-lint).
 Referer to the [Configuration](https://github.com/brigade/scss-lint#configuration) for options.